snap-stanford/snap-python/doc/source/reference/DelZeroDegNodes.rst

 - None

-The following example shows how to delete all zero-degree nodes for :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to delete all zero-degree nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

 	import snap